jp249/BrowserExtensionReact/README.md

 Posted on https://www.frontendmentor.io/challenges/browser-extension-manager-ui-yNZnOfsMAp

-This is a project meant to develop and show UI skills.
+This is a project meant to develop and show UI skills through a Browser Extension Manager.
-I've also decided to develop it in React.
+Has working toggle and Remove buttons on all of the apps.

 Built with HTML, CSS, Javascript, and React.